CumulusNetworks/docs/content/cumulus-netq-412/Installation-Management/Install-NetQ/Before-You-Install.md

 During the installation process, you configure a virtual IP address that enables redundancy for the Kubernetes control plane.
 In this configuration, the majority of nodes must be operational for NetQ to function.
 For example, a three-node cluster can tolerate a one-node failure, but not a two-node failure.
 For more information, refer to the {{<exlink url="https://etcd.io/docs/v3.3/faq/" text="etcd documentation">}}.

 The **high-availability scale cluster** deployment provides the same benefits as the high-availability cluster deployment, but supports larger networks of up to 1,000 switches.
 NVIDIA recommends this option for networks that have over 100 switches and at least 100 interfaces per switch.
-It offers the highest level of scalability, allowing you to easily adjust NetQ's network monitoring capacity as your network expands.
+It offers the highest level of scalability, allowing you to adjust NetQ's network monitoring capacity as your network expands.
 Depending on the size of your network, NetQ might experience delays in data retrieval.
 NVIDIA recommends exporting the data provided by NetQ as a CSV or JSON file when possible.

 <!--As the number of devices in your network grows, you can add additional nodes to the cluster to support the additional devices.
 4.12 supports only 3-node cluster-->